-The university shall permit new students to occupy their assigned room from Saturday, September 4, 2021 until 24 hours after their final exam in December or by noon the day after the final exam period, whichever date and time is earlier.
-Students may return to residence second term on January 4, 2022 until 24 hours after their final exam in April or by noon on the day after the final exam, whichever date and time is earlier.
+The university shall permit new students to occupy their assigned room from Friday, September 2 or Saturday, September 3, 2022 until 24 hours after their final exam in December or by noon the day after the final exam period, whichever date and time is earlier.
+Students may return to residence second term on January 3, 2023 until 24 hours after their final exam in April or by noon on the day after the final exam, whichever date and time is earlier.